FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/c_st_subscriptions/t_st_subscriptions.md

 ## Human to System type application

-Use a subscription to a Human to System type application to specify email addresses that represent destinations for files sent in emails from ST Web Client or from an email client using one of the <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Email Plug-ins.
-When <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> receives an email for one of these addresses, it process the files sent as you specify in the *Package Routing Rules* list in the subscription. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> applies all the rules that match the email.
+Use a subscription to a Human to System type application to specify email addresses that represent destinations for files sent in emails from ST Web Client or from an email client using one of the {{< SecureTransport/companyname  >}} Email Plug-ins.
+When {{< SecureTransport/componentshortname  >}} receives an email for one of these addresses, it process the files sent as you specify in the *Package Routing Rules* list in the subscription. {{< SecureTransport/componentshortname  >}} applies all the rules that match the email.

 > **Note:**
 >